 This page provides key steps to:

-Click on the plus icons below for steps on how to add bookmarks to common resources found in the Library.
+Click on the plus icons below for steps on how to add bookmarks to common resources found in the library.

 Below is an item's bibliographical details necessary for students to create a basic citation: